Academic Policies, Procedures and Resources

 Upholding academic integrity provides experience that develops students to act with integrity in all areas of their lives.
 It is not considered “grace” to allow students to bend rules or act unethically without consequence; to do so violates faculty and staff’s obligation to “train the mind, develop the moral character, and enrich the spiritual lives” (HBU Preamble) of students.
 However, the University is committed to responding in a redemptive manner, seeking to balance compassion with accountability.
 Students can expect to be treated with Christian love as they deal with alleged academic integrity matters.

 In practice, academic integrity means holding oneself to the highest ethical standard in all academic pursuits – doing all individual work alone, relying on one’s own knowledge during assessments, engaging truthfully with others, following all university policies and procedures, and encouraging this behavior in fellow students and throughout the HBU community.
+All academic integrity matters are to be documented in Advocate on the HBU portal which is accessed by clicking on the “Advocate” button.

 Academic Dishonesty Defined